fathiannisa/SQL-Restaurant-Orders-Exploratory/README.md

 ## 📈 Skills Demonstrated

-- Writing and organizing complex SQL queries
+- Writing and organizing SQL queries
 - Filtering and aggregating data using `WHERE`, `GROUP BY`, and `HAVING`
 - Joining tables using `LEFT JOIN`
 - Extracting actionable business insights from relational databases